 The book also tells the stories of Michel’s and Bruno’s respective girlfriends, Annabelle and Christiane.
 As children Michel and Annabelle are best friends and Annabelle thinks that they will one day marry.
 During a holiday at a hippie commune in the Provence, organized by Bruno, Annabelle is courted by the son of the commune’s founder, who some two decades later will become a satanist serial killer.
 The next day Michel leaves.
 Bruno leaves a week later.
 Some weeks after Annabelle discovers she is pregnant and has her first abortion.
-Annabelle is what every girl or woman wants to be: beautiful.
-But it only brings her misfortune.
+Annabelle's beauty only brings her misfortune.
 Other women envy her.
 Men take her, then dump her.
 She has dozens of boyfriends but is abandoned as many times.
 At forty she lives in a small apartment and earns a living as an assistant at the local library.
-After 20 years by accident she bumps into Michel.
+After 20 years, by accident, she bumps into Michel.
 They end up seeing each other more frequently and when Michel tells her he has to leave for Ireland to continue his research, she tells him she wants to have a child with him.
-Two weeks later when she visits her gynaecologist Annabelle learns that there are some complications and that she has to have her third abortion.
+Two weeks later, when she visits her gynaecologist, Annabelle learns that there are some complications and that she has to have her third abortion.
 During the operation she is diagnosed with cancer.
 Some weeks later she commits suicide.

 There doesn’t seem to be much hope in the universe depicted by Houellebecq.
 People commit suicide or end up in a psychiatric clinic.
-As the narrator comments at some point it is as if today man prefers death to life with a handicap, as if everything has to be perfect, always, and if it can’t be perfect than what’s the point in living?
+As the narrator comments at some point, it is as if today man prefers death to life with a handicap, as if everything has to be perfect, always, and if it can’t be perfect then what’s the point in living?
 The characters appear unable to cherish the happiness they’ve known and give it a place in their lives.
-Instead of treasuring his time with Christiane, Bruno ends up returning to the psychiatric clinic he’d been to before meeting Christiane.
+Instead of treasuring his time with Christiane, Bruno ends up returning to the psychiatric clinic he’d been admitted to before he met Christiane.